cesarParra/lwc-signals/README.md

 export const counterPlusTwo = $computed(() => counterPlusOne.value + 1);
 ```

-Because `$computed` values return a signals, you can use them as you would use any other signals.
+Because `$computed` values return a signal, you can use them as you would use any other signal.

 ## Reacting to multiple signals